vidhianand33/Vidhi04-intern-repo/git_understanding.md

 What surprised you while testing these commands?

 I was surprised by how useful git blame was to track who made changes to a file and when.
 It helped me figure out who to ask if I needed more details on a change. git cherry-pick also surprised me because it's a great way to just grab one commit without pulling in everything from another branch.

+Commit message

+A good commit message is short, clear, and tells you what the change is about.
+It should explain why the change was made, not just what was changed.
+A good commit message usually follows this structure:

+Short summary: A brief one-line description of the change (no more than 50 characters).
+Details (optional): A short explanation of why the change was needed or any extra info.
+Action verb: Start the message with a verb like "Fix", "Add", "Update" so it sounds like an action.

+How does a clear commit message help in team collaboration?

+A clear commit message helps everyone on the team understand what was changed, why, and how it impacts the project.
+It makes it easier for other team members to review code and find out why certain changes were made, which is especially helpful when multiple people are working together.

+How can poor commit messages cause issues later?

+Poor commit messages can cause confusion.
+If the message is vague, like "fixed stuff", no one will know exactly what was fixed.
+It’s harder to track down bugs, review the code, or understand what’s going on, which slows down the development process.
+In short, it just makes things messy and harder to work with.